 The court will usually issue a discharge order within about four months from when you file your bankruptcy petition, assuming there are no complications like adversary proceedings.
 But you won’t have to wait that long for creditors to stop bugging you.
 An “automatic stay” goes into effect immediately, barring creditors from trying to collect from you while you’re in bankruptcy.

 More than 99% of individual debtors who file for Chapter 7 receive a discharge, excluding dismissed or converted cases, according to the U.S. Courts website.

 Filing for Chapter 7 Bankruptcy

 The bankruptcy court clerk will send notice to all your creditors when you file for Chapter 7 protection, essentially warning them to cease and desist any collection efforts.
-The notice will include a deadline by which your creditors must file an adversary proceeding to object to your discharge, usually about two months after your “341 meeting.”
+The notice will include a deadline by which your creditors must file an adversary proceeding to object to your discharge, usually about two months after your “341 meetings.”

 The 341 Meeting